 Like some plants, the wings of many large-winged insects remain dirt-free (e.g., butterflies, moths, dragonflies, lace wings), an obvious advantage for effective flight, and they do so without using chemical detergents or expending energy.
 This is accomplished by the interaction between the high surface-area multi-scale micro- and nano- topography on their wing surfaces and the physical properties of water molecules.

 While a variety of specific structures appear in this wing surface topography, all share a similar mathematical set of proportions in the size and distance of protrusions that are associated with superhydrophobicity (extreme non-wettability).
-For example, butterfly wings show two key periodic structures: the individual epidermal scales or squama (roughly 40×80 microns each) which comprise the wings of butterflies and the micro-relief of raised ridges covering each wing scale, each between 1000-1500 nm wide.
+For example, butterfly wings show two key repeating structures: the individual scales or squama (roughly 40×80 microns each) and the micro-relief of raised ridges covering each scale, each between 1000-1500 nm wide.

-This video shows/exemplifies the structures discussed in this strategy.
+The video below shows/exemplifies the structures discussed in this strategy.

 “Many biological surfaces are hydrophobic because of their complicated composition and surface microstructure.
 Butterflies were selected to study their characteristics by Confocal Light Microscopy, Scanning electron Microscopy and Contact Angle measurement.
 The contact angle of the water droplets on the butterfly wings surface consistently measured to be more than 140 degrees.
 The dust on the surface can be easily cleaned by moving spherical droplets when the inclining angle is larger than 3 degrees.
 It can be concluded that the butterfly wing’s surface possess a water-repellent, self-cleaning, or ‘Lotus-effect’ characteristic.”
 (Collins 2004:245)